Evidence from on-site atom number fluctuations for a quantum Berezinskii-Kosterlitz-Thouless transition in the one-dimensional Bose-Hubbard model: Introduction

 To proceed with the discussion of this question, it should be said that the most ubiquitous approach to experimental probing of the state of cold atoms is based on the time-of-flight imaging technique, where one turns off external fields keeping atoms in place.
 Atoms fly away from each other and then their spatial distribution is recorded, which is reviewed in Ref. \cite{BlochRMP2008}.
 Similar insights can be also obtained through quantum gas microscope techniques, where one probes in-situ distribution of atoms in individual lattice sites (see Refs. \cite{OttReview2016,TakahashiReview2020} for reviews).

 The former approach allows for determination of two-point correlation functions, out of which the nearest-neighbor one, i.e. the expectation value of the tunneling operator, is of special interest and will be commented upon below (see e.g. Ref. \cite{3DBHexp} for relevant recent experimental work).
-The latter approach gives direct insights into local atom number fluctuations, out of which the variance of on-site atom number occupation can be determined.
+The latter approach gives direct insights into local atom number fluctuations, out of which the variance of the on-site atom number occupation can be determined.
 Alternatively, one may employ the atom-number-projection spectroscopy for measuring the variance, which is also discussed in above-mentioned Ref. \cite{3DBHexp}.
 Having said all that, it is now natural to ask what imprints of a quantum phase transition can be seen in these observables?

-We have addressed such a question in two- and three-dimensional Bose-Hubbard models in Refs. \cite{BDSciRep2016} and \cite{BDSciRep2019}, respectively.
-Namely, it was shown there that derivatives of the variance, or equivalently the nearest-neighbor correlation function, have extrema, whose position is quickly approaching the position of a critical point as the system size is increased.
-Therefore, such quantities can be used for localization of quantum critical points of such models.
+We have addressed such a question in systems described by two- and three-dimensional Bose-Hubbard models.
+Namely, it was shown in Refs. \cite{BDSciRep2016,BDSciRep2019} that derivatives of both the variance and the nearest-neighbor correlation function, computed with respect to the parameter driving the transition, have extrema, which can be used for localization of critical points of such models.

 The questions we are now interested in are the following.
 Can we gain unique insights, via above-mentioned observables, into the very nature of the quantum phase transition of the one-dimensional (1D) Bose-Hubbard (BH) model?
 How the results for this model differ from the ones obtained in its higher dimensional counterparts?